saad7mahmud/saad7mahmud/README.md

 <div style="display: flex;">
   <div style="flex: 1; margin-right: 10px;">
-    <h3>💼 Co-Founder, Physics of Stupid | 3 Years of Innovation</h3>
+    <h3>💼 Co-Founder, Physics of Stupid | EdTech</h3>
+    <h3>⭐ Managing 400K+ Students</h3>
-    <p>As the Co-Founder of Physics of Stupid, I've dedicated the past three years to transforming physics education into an engaging and humorous experience.
-Our mission is to make complex concepts accessible, entertaining, and, most importantly, memorable.</p>
+    <p>As the Co-Founder of Physics of Stupid, I've dedicated the past three years to transforming physics education into a digitalized engaging and humorous experience to more than 400K students.
+Here I am playing the role of head of IT.</p>

   </div>
   <div style="flex: 1;">